Hamzah Fansuri: Works

 The poetry, syair or ruba'i, of Hamzah Fansuri are usually not more than 13-15 stanzas, but some may be up to 21.
 32 of his poems have survived, and Hamzah included in each poem his name and information about himself in the last stanza (takhallus bait).
 Scholars have commented on his technical skill and mastery in his rhymes, the effective blending Arabic words into Malay poetic structure.
-They also noted a fondness for pun in his works that displays his humour and poetical virtuosity.
+They also noted a fondness for pun in his works that displays his humour and poetical flair.
 He also wrote prose, and his three surviving works in prose are: